PatternsTechGit/PT_AngularCallingAPI/README.md

 * We will create client side models to receive data
 * We will create transaction service to call the API
 * We will fix the Cors Error on the server side
-* We will populte and Html Table using data returned by API
+* We will populate and Html Table using data returned by API

 ### **Step 1: Creating client side model**

-As mentioned above the `JSON `structure returned by API looks like this
+As mentioned above the JSON structure returned by API looks like this

 ```json
 {